 If you face difficulties with the size of the refuse bin, despite recycling as much as you can, perhaps you have a very large family, please contact us.
 We will assess each case individually.

 Any rubbish that you put in your grey lidded bin will go a landfill site at a cost this year of about £70 per tonne - about £1.25M in total last year, so please recycle as much as you can.

 The bins are the property of the council.
 If you move house, even within East Northamptonshire, you should not take your bins with you.

 Putting your wheeled bin out for collection

-- Leave the correct bin for that week at the normal collection point of your property by 7am on collection day or after 6pm the evening before.
-During the summer we may start earlier to take advantage of the cooler mornings
+- Leave the correct bin for that week at the normal collection point of your property by 7:00am on collection day or after 6pm the evening before.

 - The operative will return the wheeled bin to the point of collection